How to Use the Income Tax Calculator

 Home Loan Interest

-Enter the interest paid on your home loan (maximum deduction of ₹2 lakh for self-occupied property).
+Enter interest paid on your home loan as per the allowed limit.

 Step 4: Review Your Tax Calculation